Quick Answer

 - Practice extensively: Apply rules in longer passages and different contexts

-- Seek clarification: Ask qualified teachers about unclear points
+- Seek clarification: Ask experienced teachers about unclear points

 - Teach others: Explain rules to others to deepen understanding